Monday, April 17, 2023

 I've been intrigued by boxwood shrubs for over a quarter century now, especially the older varieties found here and there in front yards and gardens around Victoria.
 Often they appear as thick-set hedges or path edgings, less frequently as screen plantings or specimen shrubs.
 To me the mere presence of boxwood near an older house suggests age and settled living, making it feel more homey.
 Years after first noticing these older plantings, I learned how to transfer them (and by extension, hints of their era) in the form of cloned offspring, a trick leading to a second life in a new locale.
 While I know little technically about them, the older varieties strike me as having leaf textures, colour variations, and growth habits that differ subtly from today's popular offerings.
 Some are decidedly coarser in appearance than current more-refined types, while a few are delightfully variegated and have a slight roll to their leaves.

-I first began noticing these relic boxwood on walks taken in older neighbourhoods, where they firmly anchor houses to their surroundings even in smaller front yards.
-Most often they appear as fairly coarse hedging, tracing the line where lot meets sidewalk and marking a rectangular edge to the domestic realm while framing access to the front door.
-Here they may lend hints of architectural intent to otherwise utilitarian front paths and retaining walls, typically made of concrete.
-Less frequently, they are found serving as specimen shrubs in a border or foundation planting, where they are also likely to be taller and rather more open in appearance.
+I first began noticing these relic boxwood on walks taken in older neighbourhoods, where they firmly anchor houses to their surroundings even in small front yards.
+Most often they appear as fairly coarse hedging, tracing the line where lot meets sidewalk and marking a rectangular edge to the domestic realm while framing an access to the front door.
+Here they may lend hints of architectural intent to otherwise utilitarian front paths and retaining walls often made of concrete.
+Less frequently, they can be found serving as specimen shrubs in a border or foundation planting, where they are also likely to be taller and rather more open in appearance.
 In our more rural suburbs, where lots tend to be larger and sidewalks more rare, box hedging often echoes the property's frontage without defining it sharply.
 In these situations they serve as screens that help to integrate native species and natural features with human landscape choices, and they are often presented in the looser manner suited to more rural surroundings.

 Boxwood are also found tracing the outline of front paths to graphic effect, adding visual interest and vertical dimension to the ground plane.
 Somehow their mere presence intensifies feelings of long-habitation while adding form and character to the access spaces.
 Sometimes these front or side yard hedge plantings comprise most or even all of the small garden.

-The association of long-habitation with the presence of boxwood plantings likely derives from the fact humans have grown them ornamentally for so long a time and across so many cultures, both in the West (from before the Roman Empire) and in the East in Korea, China and Japan, where they are prized for their low mounding forms.
+The association of long-habitation with the presence of boxwood plantings likely derives from the fact humans have grown them ornamentally for so long a time and across so many cultures, both in the West (from before the time of the Roman Empire) and in the East, in Korea, China and Japan, where they are prized for their low mounding forms.
 Boxwood are native to many areas of the globe and have been used to order human landscapes for so long now that they are thought of as the world's oldest ornamental plant.
 Hence boxwood's presence imparts a sense of age no matter how recent the planting may be.

 Ornamental use of boxwood today is broadly consistent with what we know from written records about its prior use - most notably by wealthy Romans at country villas in the heyday of their empire.
-Here it served as garden hedging as well as edging for paths, also as gradations between garden levels, and for topiary too - but much of it placed and arranged without any great formality.
+Here it served as garden hedging as well as edging for paths, also as gradations between garden levels, and for topiary too - but much of it placed and arranged without great formality.
 "The literary mentions of box clearly depict the plant's use in high-status ornamental gardens in Italy.
 Pliny describes in detail how to take cuttings of box for topiary bushes and Pliny the Younger's description of his own garden layout had box hedges separating paths.
 In fact, the selection of box as an ornamental garden plant has been attributed largely to its suitability for topiary."
 (L.A.
 Lodwick, Evergreen Plants in Roman Britain).

 Boxwood are broad-leafed evergreen shrubs with a naturally compact appearance, so their shape remains more stable over the course of the seasons.
-Part of the charm of these slow-growing plants is how readily they take to the shears, responding with architectural definition for year-round garden structure.
+Part of the charm of these slow-growing plants is how readily they take to cultivation with shears, responding with architectural definition and giving year-round garden structure.
 The more-dwarf varieties can be set out as low geometric shapes, or placed in lines, or treated as garden incidents, elaborating structure with a note of elegance.
 The taller and ultimately tree-forming varieties of boxwood work well as specimen shrubs whose upward growth can be held in check with regular pruning.
 Lodwick also notes that box "obscures temporal changes between the seasons", making them attractive to gardeners seeking year-round effects.
 Boxwood can provide welcome continuity in gardens whose scenic show of flowering plants disappears entirely from late fall through early spring.

 Use of boxwood by wealthy villa owners declined with the demise of the Roman empire and little is known about ornamental use in the ensuing long period of instability and warfare.
 With the return of peace coupled with rising wealth in the later middle ages, the old garden habit of edging beds and paths in clipped boxwood revived among prosperous Italians.
 This easily shaped shrub appears to have an affinity for marking bounds and edges in the hands of ornamental gardeners, a quality this era would take to new extremes.
 Geometry was then in fashion too, and in aristocratic gardens this led to heightened formality, tight symmetry, and a much-stiffened use of boxwood.
 From Italy, a fad for stiffly controlled designs spread across much of Europe, ultimately giving rise to severe parterres in Holland and France (as at Versailles, for example).
 This trend towards unrelenting confinement of plant growth was intended to symbolize wealth, grandeur and social standing, as it takes vast labour to constrain boxwood in the despotic manner pictured below.